Comprehension Skills vs. Strategies: What’s the Difference?

 Comprehension skills can be thought of as exercises that a reader is often asked or assigned to complete to reflect on or demonstrate understanding after a text has been read.

 Comprehension strategies, however, are at the heart of comprehension instruction.
-Reading experts vary a bit in the identification of comprehension strategies but they generally agree on some form of the following list: Monitoring, Clarifying, Questioning, Summarizing, Determining Importance, Visualizing, Inferring, Making Connections, Synthesizing, Analyzing, and Critiquing.
+Reading experts vary a bit in the identification of comprehension strategies but they generally agree on some form of the following list: Monitoring, Clarifying, Questioning, Summarizing, Predicting, Determining Importance, Visualizing, Inferring, Making Connections, Synthesizing, Analyzing, and Critiquing.

 Comprehension strategies are cognitive processes that readers use in conjunction with one another flexibly and adeptly in different contexts.
 They represent deliberate moves readers make when comprehension breaks down and another approach to meaning making is necessary.
 Think of strategies as purposeful metacognitive actions that readers employ that are unique to each reading situation.